International Musician and Recording World: Content

 International Musician and Recording World contained interviews with well-known recording artists, such as George Harrison, George Benson, Jaco Pastorius, and Frank Zappa.
 It also featured advice on recording techniques and reviews of musical equipment.
 Content was shared between the editions, with the German team translating an interview with Kraftwerk for the English edition, for instance.

 Editors

-Ray Hammond, Jeff Pike, Tony Horkins, Tony Reed, Matt Wallis.
+The editors for International Musician and Recording World included Ray Hammond, Jeff Pike, Tony Horkins, Tony Reed and Matt Wallis.